 - Some technology employers accept subjects such as engineering, science or maths for IT jobs but won’t accept arts or humanities.

 - Some technology employers accept graduates with any degree and train you up.
-In many cases this will be for slightly less technical roles, but some large companies (eg IBM) are prepared to train you to do very technical jobs such as programming.
+In many cases this will be for slightly less technical roles, but some large companies (eg IBM) are prepared to train you to do very technical jobs such as developing software.

-Sponsored degrees and higher apprenticeships are well worth a look if you want to start work in IT after your A levels or Scottish Highers (or equivalent) and study towards higher level qualifications at the same time.
+Higher apprenticeships, degree apprenticeships and sponsored degrees are well worth a look if you want to start work in IT after your A levels or Scottish Highers (or equivalent) and study towards higher level qualifications at the same time.

 Higher apprenticeships lead to qualifications that are at a higher level than your A levels.
 This isn’t generally the case with advanced apprenticeships (which are equivalent to two A level passes) or intermediate apprenticeships (which are equivalent to five GCSE passes), though there’s nothing to stop you investigating these if you spot an attractive opportunity.

-If you join a National Grid higher apprenticeship you might be able to work towards a foundation degree (the same level of qualification as an HND, and equivalent to the first two years of a bachelors degree).
-Likewise, on Unilever’s higher apprenticeship you might have the chance to study for a foundation degree in computing and IT practice.
+Other apprenticeship programmes lead to a foundation degree, which is not as high level as a degree, but still a recognised qualification.
+Unilever’s higher apprenticeship you might have the chance to study for a foundation degree in computing and IT practice.

-To get onto a programme that includes a sponsored degree or foundation degree you will typically need three A levels (or equivalent).
-UCAS points requirements tend to vary between 240 (CCC) and 300 (BBB).
+To get onto a programme that includes a degree or foundation degree you will typically need three A levels (or equivalent).
+UCAS points requirements tend to vary between 96 (CCC) and 120 (BBB).
 Often your A levels need to include at least one or two science/maths/technology subjects.
 However, this isn’t always the case – Unilever simply asks for a minimum of two A levels.

 Earning and learning: higher apprenticeship programmes

 Entry requirements for higher apprenticeships that don’t include university study vary widely.
 Some employers ask for three A levels; others are happy with two.
-Some expect science/maths/technology subjects (CGI specifically asks for IT/computing); others will accept any subject.
-And some specify minimum grades they will accept (typically Cs) while others don’t.
+Some expect science/maths/technology subjects; others will accept any subject.
+And some specify minimum grades they will accept (typically Cs), while others don’t.